luismcontreras/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 (1) collecting and updating requirements for the management of energy-efficient networks, and (2) defining use cases for managing energy-efficient networks.

-This draft merges two drafts: (draft-eman-green-rfc6988bis-01)[https://datatracker.ietf.org/doc/draft-eman-green-rfc6988bis/] and (draft-stephan-green-bof-reqs-collections-02)[https://datatracker.ietf.org/doc/draft-stephan-green-bof-reqs-collections/].
+This draft merges two drafts: (draft-eman-green-rfc6988bis-01)[https://datatracker.ietf.org/doc/draft-eman-green-rfc6988bis/] and [GREEN-BOF-REQS].

 Discussion Venues